clexp/Books_blog/worklist.md

 ## Medium Priority - Content Management

+- [ ] upload open book images to review records (book_images field)
-- [ ] correct image links - match right image to right book
+- [ ] add closed book cover images to book records (cover_image field)
 - [ ] add all authors for unreviewed books
 - [ ] add all unregistered books to database
 - [ ] write reviews for all unreviewed books
-- [ ] consider moving current book images to review body
-- [ ] add new book-shaped images for book slots (current images are reading/holding photos)
-- [ ] organize backdrop bookshelf images for site-wide use
+- [ ] integrate backdrop images into website templates
-- [ ] organize list card desaturated images for listing page
+- [ ] test and refine image display on mobile devices

 ## Medium Priority - Site Features

 - [ ] add a contact form to the project
 - [ ] add a 'copyright' page to the project footer
 - [ ] add socials to the project footer
+- [ ] enhance search functionality (filters, sorting)
-- [ ] add search functionality improvements
+- [ ] add pagination to search results
+- [ ] implement responsive design improvements

 ## Future Enhancements